bmagalhaes/ECO395M-HW2/HW2.md

 examination, we would expect the coefficient associated with the recall variable to capture this effect, and the coefficient of the control variable to be close to zero (so the odds ratio to be close to one).
-Hence, including this variables in the model shouldn't considerably affect the cancer predictions.
+Hence, including these variables in the model shouldn't considerably affect the cancer predictions.

 The table below summarizes the estimates from the 6 models.
 Here, we